Georgia primaries: Where Trump wants revenge

 The Democrats in Georgia are also suffering from the fact that Biden, as president, has kept few of his campaign promises, especially those to the African American population.
 “He is the most pro-union president in American history.
 But where are the laws he promised us?” asks Hudgins.

-Disappointment with Biden is making it difficult to get African Americans to vote again.
+Disappointment with Biden is making it difficult to get African Americans to vote once more.
 Or not?
 At the Capitol in Atlanta, Erick Allen, the Democratic candidate for lieutenant governor, says the party simply needs to adjust its message: “We can make a difference in this state and improve the services people receive.
 This is all the more important the more Republicans are blocking any progress at the federal level.”
 The message seems to have got through to the electorate.
 Participation in the postal primaries was significantly higher than feared.

 The race between Democrats and Republicans is getting close